-Name and Theme Concept All projects must start with the project title and theme/concept.
-Design Concept Statement The design statement should not be more than 800 words and submitted as a Microsoft Word file.
+Name and Theme Concept

+All projects must start with the project title and theme/concept.

+Design Concept Statement

+The design statement should not be more than 800 words and submitted as a Microsoft Word file.
 It must also be included in a CD/DVD during submission.

-(National Teams to edit this if a CD/DVD is not required for submission) Presentation Boards (A2 portrait size) a.
-At least 3, but not more than 4, boards are to be submitted, based on the digital copy. b.
-Board 1 must show existing site photos (if applicable), property/site developer (if applicable), floor plan, elevation, furniture layout plan and site analysis. c.
+Presentation Boards (A3 portrait size)

+- a.
+At least 3, but not more than 4, boards are to be submitted, based on the digital copy. - b.
+Board 1 must show existing site photos (if applicable), property/site developer (if applicable), floor plan, elevation, furniture layout plan and site analysis. - c.
 Boards 2, 3, and 4 must show 3D perspectives.
-Refer to point 7 below, on 'Colours' for instructions on the use of colour. d.
-Presentation Boards must be designed in portrait orientation, not landscape orientation. e.
-The digital version of the A2 boards of the project must be saved in a CD/DVD (National Teams to edit this if a CD/DVD is not required for submission) with a folder named "Presentation Board", and file name set as "Your Name-Board 1".
-Labelling the Presentation Boards a.
-Label all areas on the floor plan. b.
-Perspectives in Digital Presentation Boards 2, 3 and 4 must be in A3, A4 or A5 sizes and included on the boards. c.
-The Entry Form must be attached or affixed as a cover page when submitting the entry in a CD/DVD submission.
-(National Teams to edit this if a CD/DVD is not required for submission.
-If it is a digital submission please ensure participants fill in the Entry Form digitally) d.
+Refer to point 7 below, on 'Colours' for instructions on the use of colour. - d.
+Presentation Boards must be designed in portrait orientation, not landscape orientation. - e.
+The digital version of the A3 boards of the project must be saved in a CD/DVD with a folder named "Presentation Board", and file name set as "Your Name-Board 1".

+Labelling the Presentation Boards

+- a.
+Label all areas on the floor plan. - b.
+Perspectives in Digital Presentation Boards 2, 3 and 4 must be in A3, A4 or A5 sizes and included on the boards. - c.
+The Entry Form must be attached or affixed as a cover page when submitting the entry in a CD/DVD submission. - d.
 Do not place your name or other identification details on your boards to ensure anonymity during the judging process.

-Perspective Images a.
+Perspective Images

+- a.
 Individual perspectives must be at A3, A4 or A5 sizes.
 These files must be saved in a folder titled "Perspectives".
 The JPEG file should follow the naming convention based on "area".
-For example, Living room/Lobby. b.
+For example, Living room/Lobby. - b.
 All image files must be at least 300 dpi in JPEG format ONLY.

+Photographs

-Photographs a.
-Upload a recent high resolution personal photo of yourself in JPEG format at 300dpi with your name as the file name (e.g. "Participant Name.jpeg").
+a.
+Upload a recent high resolution personal photo of yourself in JPEG format at 300dpi with your name as the file name (e.g. "Participant Name.jpeg"). b.

-b.
 Ensure that your face is visible as this will be used for media and online publications if you are selected as the Finalist.